 I’m so sad learning the Notre Dame news.
 We went for New Years.
 The history and detail from centuries ago was so captivating, it made it hard to leave.
 These panels are from the 14th century, preserved and beloved for so long… pic.twitter.com/psueJFrN4Y— Chantel McCabe (@ChantelMcCabeGC) April 15, 2019

 I never actually saw #NotreDame in person.
 It is quite a shock to begin to recognise that I will never see it as it once stood.
-I wonder how many people are sharing this realisation today.— Tom Gerken (@TWGerken) April 15, 2019
+I wonder how many people are sharing this realisation today.— Tom Gerken is okay i guess (@TWGerken) April 15, 2019